nojronatron/nojronatron.github.io/continuing-education/dotnet-maui-learnings.md

 - Separate UI design from behavior using XAML + code, making both easier to manage.
 - Code-only design can get difficult for a human to read, especially when the UI is complex.
 - XAML is purely _declarative_, and _represent_ objects instantiated in the App.
-- XAML is based on MSFT 2009 XAML spec, but is _only sytactical_ specifications.
+- XAML is based on MSFT 2009 XAML spec, but are _only sytactical_ specifications.
 - WPF, UWP, WinUI 3 all use XAML and elements will change.
-- .NET MAUI changes some of the Class names and Properties (from WPF et al).
+- .NET MAUI changes some of the Class names and Properties (from WPF, Xamarin).
 - XAML can generate a simple login page in fewer lines than using C# to do the same (although code-behind will add to the count in most instances).
 - `InitializeComponent` is _not_ necessary if XAML is not used to define a page layout and controls.

-Most importantly: Separate the definition o fthe UI from teh logic of the app.
+Most importantly: Separate the definition of the UI from the logic of the app.

 ### Types and Properties

-XAML Parser takes XAML and creates objects given the elements with set properties from teh XAML definitions.
+XAML Parser takes XAML and creates objects given the elements with set properties from the XAML definitions.

 Most MAUI Controls are located in `Microsoft.Maui.Controls` namespace.